-- (1) The Faculty of Computer Science and Engineering Science is to establish an examination board to be in charge of the organization of examinations and the arrangement of the duties entrusted to it by these examination regulations.
-The examination board is to be an independent body of the faculty. - (2) The examination board is to be elected by the faculty council and is to be made up of seven persons: - 1. chairperson and vice chairperson selected from the pool of faculty professors; - 2. two additional members selected from the pool of faculty professors; - 3. one member selected from the pool of research assistants or lecturers; - 4. two members selected from the pool of students. - (3) Deputies are to be elected for all members of the examination board except for the chairperson and the vice-chairperson.
+(1) The Köln International School of Design at the Faculty of Cultural Sciences is to establish an examination board to be in charge of the organization of examinations and the arrangement of the duties entrusted to it by these examination regulations.
+This examination board is to be responsible for all degree programs of the institute.
+The examination board is to be an independent body of the faculty.

+(2) The examination board is to be elected by the executive committee of the institute and to be confirmed by the faculty council.
+It is to be made up of seven persons:

+1. chairperson and vice chairperson selected from the pool of faculty professors;

+2. two additional members selected from the pool of faculty professors;

+3. one member selected from the pool of research assistants or lecturers

+4. two members selected from the pool of students.

+(3) Deputies are to be elected for all members of the examination board except for the chairperson and the vice-chairperson.
 The members of the board employed in full-time positions at the university and their deputies have tenure of two years; the student members and their deputies have tenure of one year.
 Re-election is permissible.